CONSTITUTION AND BYLAWS

 The application for Junior membership shall state the name and address of the applicant and shall carry the endorsement of either one (1) family member and one (1) unrelated person or two (2) persons unrelated to each other or the applicant, who are both Active Members in good standing.

 Dues for the current year shall be included with the application and shall be made payable by check or money order in U.S. funds to the MCONO.
-The Treasurer shall forward all information on to the Membership Secretary who will be responsible for announcing the new member to the Board and sending them a welcome packet.
+The Treasurer shall forward all information on to the Membership Secretary who will be responsible for presenting the new member to the Board for approval, presenting them at the next club meeting and sending them a welcome packet.

 Section 4.
 Termination of Membership

 (a) by resignation.
-Any member in good standing may resign from the Club upon written notice to the Corresponding Secretary.
-No member may resign when in debt to the Club or when facing charges pursuant to Article VI, Section 2 of the Bylaws.
-Dues obligations and advertising obligations are considered a debt to the Club.
-Dues are incurred on the first day of each fiscal year;
+Any member in good standing may resign from the club upon written notice to the Secretary, but no member may resign when in debt to the club.
+Obligations other than dues are considered a debt to the club and must be paid in full prior to resignation.

 (b) by lapsing.
-A membership will be considered as lapsed and automatically terminated if such member's dues remain unpaid thirty (30) days after the first day of the fiscal year (July 1).
-After this time the member has an additional 30 days to pay their dues in full, plus a $25.00 late fee.
-In no case may a member be entitled to vote whose dues are delinquent.
-A member whose dues have lapsed after this time must reapply for membership as outlined in Article I. Section 3.
-Election to Membership.
+A membership will be consid¬ered as lapsed and automatically terminated if such member’s dues remain unpaid (30 days) after the first day of the fis¬cal year (July 1); however, the board may grant an additional (90 days) of grace to such delinquent members in meritorious cases.
+In no case may a person be entitled to vote at any club meeting whose dues are unpaid as of the date of that meeting.

 (c) by expulsion.
-A Membership may be terminated by expulsion as provided in Bylaws Article VI.
+A membership may be termi¬nated by expulsion as provided in Article VI of these bylaws.

 Article II.
 Meetings